 - Business purpose: Apart from personal uses, it is also used in businesses.
 Using a VPN, you can access corporate networks securely and remotely.

-As every coin has two sides to it, VPN Softwares have several disadvantages which one should consider before using VPN.
-Here are the major disadvantages one should know before using any VPN software –
+As every coin has two sides to it, VPN software has several disadvantages that one should consider before using VPN.
+Here are the major disadvantages one should know before using any VPN software:

-There are few countries which don’t allow the use of any type of VPN services for their citizens.
-Most VPN services are blocked by the countries which consider private networks to be illegal.
-If VPN service is blocked, it shouldn’t be used since the government may impose hefty fines and citizens may have to serve in jail for short duration like 3-6 months.
+There are few countries that don’t allow the use of any type of VPN services for their citizens.
+Most VPN services are blocked by countries that consider private networks to be illegal.
+If VPN service is blocked, it shouldn’t be used since the government may impose hefty fines and citizens may have to serve in jail for a short duration like 3-6 months.

-- VPN Service might use your data and monitor your Activity
+3. VPN service might use your data and monitor your activity

-Many VPN services allow users to use their private servers in exchange for personal data like Email or Telephone number.
+Many VPN services allow users to use their private servers in exchange for personal data like email, telephone numbers or more.
 There have been many cases where VPN companies were caught monitoring user data for their benefits and personal motives.
 These VPN services may help protect your identity and hide your IP address, but they might actually do the tracking instead.

-Many VPN Softwares are available for free to use for the end users.
-It’s not safe to trust these free VPN softwares, also a user may not come to know what data is being saved by the software and how they are being tracked.
+Many VPNs are available for free to use for end-users.
+It may not be safe to use these free VPNs for some of the reasons mentioned above.
+Also a user may not come to know what data is being saved by the software and how they are being tracked.

 There are many ways a user may end up revealing their identity using a VPN.
 What if the DNS is leaking or while browsing the website the VPN client is suddenly disconnected.
 Also, the VPN provider may consent to provide the government with critical information about you.
 Also, there are still many ways data get leaked through software or hardware or any other means.

-VPN softwares and VPN connection have become the prerequisite in today’s world and every organisation opts for some VPN software.
-Though VPN;s have their own disadvantages, it can be overcome by using software of reputable service providers.
+VPNs and VPN connections have become the prerequisite in today’s world and most organizations should opt for some type of VPN software.
+Though VPNs have their disadvantages, most of them can be overcome by using VPNs from reputable service providers.

 We've encountered a new and totally unexpected error.